bentobox19/ethernaut-foundry/writeups.md

 }
 ```

-The *bug* here for the `CryptoVault` is that, while it can't prevent to engage in "sweeps" over the new delegated token, it can't prevent sweeps if a user gives the address of the old token.
+The **bug** here for the `CryptoVault` is that, while it _can_ prevent to engage in "sweeps" over the new delegated token, it _cannot_ prevent "sweeps" if a user gives the address of the old token.

 #### The Forta Bot